GraPharm-ML/GraPharm-test/index.md

 ---
 ---

-# GraPharm's Website
+# who we are

 GraPharma emerged from the collaborative efforts of a diverse team of passionate individuals at the D4Gen Hackathon 2024.
-With backgrounds ranging from pharmaceuticals to artificial intelligence and beyond, we united under a common vision: to revolutionize pharmaceutical data analysis and knowledge graph development.
+With backgrounds ranging from structural biology, pharmaceuticals to artificial intelligence and beyond, we united under a common vision: to revolutionize pharmaceutical data analysis using knowledge graph-based AI method.

 {% include section.html %}